- Must the entity make an election to pay Pass Through Entity Tax each year?

 PTET does not have to be elected prior to the due date for a composite tax payment in order for the PTET requirements to control as long as the PTET election is made prior to or concurrent with the filing of the pass-through entity’s return.

-The composite tax rate for C corporations is generally higher than the composite tax rate for such owners; therefore, the composite tax requirements still apply to that portion of composite tax that exceeds the PTET.
+The composite tax rate for C corporations is generally higher than the PTET tax rate for such owners; therefore, the composite tax requirements still apply to that portion of composite tax that exceeds the PTET.

 For instance, a pass-through entity would be required to pay composite tax equal to 4.9% of a nonresident corporate partner’s or shareholder’s distributive share of the pass-through entity’s Indiana-sourced income but will only owe PTET equal to 3.15% of the nonresident owner’s distributive share of the pass-through entity’s Indiana-sourced income.